Ko11e/Bogardens-blacksmith/README.md

 ### Lighthouse testing
   - Home page Results

   - Product page Results

   - Contact page Results

   - CSS style file Results

 ### Bugs
 #### Fixed Buges
--
+- Many of the images that I received has very large and had hard time compressing.

 - A error on the Products page had a error was found when running [the W3C validator].
 A extra < /section > was on one of the line, that now is removed.

 #### Unfixed Buges

+No Errors found

 ## Deployment